 2. Living Labs as the “doing infrastructure” of innovation — co-creation, testing, and de-risking new technologies.

-3. Interregional learning (e.g., SIXFOLD): scaling impact through collaboration and shared methodology.
+3. Interregional learning : scaling impact through collaboration and shared methodology.

 4. Bridging innovation and funding: how intermediaries and agencies support SMEs and start-ups.